Corporate Governance

 Waka Fujiso

 She possesses extensive knowledge and experience that she gained mainly during her activities over many years as a public prosecutor, and, after retiring from the position of public prosecutor at the Supreme Public Prosecutors Office, during her service as a council member at a government agency at which time she also taught at a law school.
-At Board of Directors meetings of the Company, she not only supervises business execution, but also proactively offers opinions from the perspectives of sustainability and CSR, based on her extensive knowledge as a legal expert, aiming at more thorough compliance management and risk management as well as the enhancement of management transparency and fairness.
+At Board of Directors meetings of the Company, she not only supervises business execution, but also proactively offers opinions from the perspectives of sustainability and CSR based on her extensive knowledge and experience as a legal expert, aiming at more thorough compliance management and risk management as well as the enhancement of management transparency and fairness.
 In these ways, she fulfills such appropriate roles as supervising and giving advice on business execution.

 Attendance record: Board of Directors meetings 12 of 12